Navajo wells produced oil, natural gas and helium in the 1950s.

-The discovery well produced 240 barrels of oil per day from the Mississippian formation at a depth of 5,566 feet, according to Feemster, who added, “The nearest Mississippian production at that time was in the Big Flat field more than 100 miles north in Utah.”
+The Navajo No. 1 well produced 240 barrels of oil per day at a depth of 5,566 feet in the Mississippian geologic formation, according to Feemster, who added, “The nearest Mississippian production at that time was in the Big Flat field more than 100 miles north in Utah.”

 By 2012, the the Navajo Reservation’s Dineh-bi-Keyah — “The People’s Field” — would produce more than 18 million barrels of oil.
-Recognizing the importance of new horizontal drilling technologies, in 2013 the Arizona Geological Survey issued a report, Potential Targets for Shale-Oil and Shale-Gas Exploration in Arizona, as the state’s quest for more oil and natural gas deposits continued.
+Recognizing the importance of advancements in horizontal drilling technology, in 2013 the Arizona Geological Survey issued a report, Potential Targets for Shale-Oil and Shale-Gas Exploration in Arizona.

-As of March 2016, Arizona had 32 oil and natural gas wells, according to the state commission.
-Of the 1,129 wells drilled in the state since 1954, almost 90 percent have been dry holes (2014 data).
-Apache County in the northeast corner of the state remains the only petroleum-producing county.
+By 2016, Arizona had 32 operating oil and natural gas wells, according to the state commission.
+Of the 1,129 wells drilled in the state since 1954, almost 90 percent were dry holes (2014 data).
+Apache County in the northeast corner of the state has remained the only petroleum-producing county.